 Project groups will be set up including for independence and redress work streams.
 The independence workstream is about scoping the best structure for independent oversight of the National Safeguarding Team, NST, in place of the Archbishops’ Council.
 The House of Bishops also agreed that an interim arrangement is put in place prior to the establishment of this new body.

 A further project group will also be set up to implement Recommendation 1 which proposes that diocesan safeguarding officers (DSOs) employed locally would be professionally supervised and quality assured by the National Safeguarding Team.

-The Archbishops’ Council committed to finding significant additional financial resource to support the interim support scheme for survivors, which was , while work begins on a full redress scheme.
+The Archbishops’ Council committed to finding significant additional financial resource to support the interim support scheme for survivors, which was announced in September, while work begins on a full redress scheme.
 The NST is in the process of appointing a new staff member to lead on the redress work.

 It was agreed that workstreams must be undertaken in consultation with victims, survivors and all relevant Church bodies

 The National Safeguarding Steering Group will establish a coordinating subgroup to oversee the work on all six IICSA recommendations and ensure they are implemented swiftly with the particular focus on independence and redress for survivors and victims.
 The recommendations also focus on CDM reform, information sharing and external audit.